Note: This post has been updated for 2020!

 Javi Marroquin (Teen Mom 2) U.S. Air Force

 ‘Teen Mom 2’ star Javi Marroquin joined the U.S. Air Force while filming the show, and fans watched as he went on a six-month deployment overseas.
 His military service has been a main topic of conversation on ‘Teen Mom 2’ for Javi and ex-wife, Kail Lowry.
-Javi completed his service in 2018 and now runs a Crossfit gym.
+Javi completed his service in 2018 and is now an Air Force recruiter.

 Dr. Andy Baldwin (The Bachelor) U.S. Navy